Canardoux/flutter_sound/flauto_engine/ios/README.md

 ## License

-flauto_engine is available under the MIT license.
+flauto_engine is available under the LGPL-V3 license.
 See the LICENSE file for more info.